exercism/python/concepts/strings/about.md

 # About

 A `str` in Python is an [immutable sequence][text sequence] of [Unicode code points][unicode code points].
-These could include letters, diacritical marks, positioning characters, numbers, currency symbols, emoji, punctuation, space and line break characters, and more.
+These may include letters, diacritical marks, positioning characters, numbers, currency symbols, emoji, punctuation, space and line break characters, and more.

 For a deep dive on what information a string encodes (or, _"how does a computer know how to translate zeroes and ones into letters?"_), [this blog post is enduringly helpful][joel-on-text].
 The Python docs also provide a very detailed [unicode HOWTO][unicode how-to] that discusses Pythons support for the Unicode specification in the `str`, `bytes` and `re` modules, considerations for locales, and some common issues with encoding and translation.